 Opponents of Medicaid expansion have raised concerns that over time as the federal funding rate for the expansion decreases, Virginia’s costs for funding Medicaid will rise dramatically.
 Further, they argue that the Medicaid program is badly broken and cite numerous studies showing that Medicaid patients have poorer health outcomes than patients who have no health care coverage.
 With health care providers receiving significantly lower compensation for services to Medicaid patients, many providers drop out of the Medicaid program.

-Virginia residents caught in the Medicaid coverage gap may greatly benefit from an affordable, comprehensive health care benefits plan such as Pivot Health short term medical insurance.
+Virginia residents caught in the Medicaid coverage gap—who can’t get Medicaid and can’t afford Obamacare—may greatly benefit from an affordable, comprehensive health care benefits plan such as Pivot Health short term medical insurance

 An Affordable Health Care Coverage Option: Short Term Health Insurance